CanonicalLtd/maas-docs/en/manage-ha.md

 ### Multiple region endpoints

+MAAS will automatically discover and track all reachable region controllers in a single cluster as well as automatically attempt to connect to them in the event that the one being used becomes inaccessible.

-Administrators can specify multiple region-controller endpoints for a single rack controller by adding entries to `/etc/maas/rackd.conf`.
+Administrators can alternatively specify multiple region-controller endpoints for a single rack controller by adding entries to `/etc/maas/rackd.conf`.

 E.g.